Ikebana – from the Japanese ikeru (keep alive, arrange) and hana (flower) is the traditional Japanese art of arranging flowers.

-Initiated by Buddhist priests as a form of religious offering, it was for long time limited to a small elite of people.
+Initiated by Buddhist priests as a form of religious offering, Ikebana was for long time limited to a small elite of people.
 Today, it is much more widespread and is in fact one of the symbols of Japanese culture worldwide.

-There exist a lot of Ikebana schools and each one of them follows different styles and principles ranging from the most formal rikka style to the freestyle Sogetsu school, that promotes the individuality of people in creating personal and creative arrangements.
+There exist a lot of Ikebana schools and each one of them follows different styles and principles ranging from the most formal rikka style to the freestyle Sogetsu school, which promotes the individuality of people in creating personal and creative arrangements.

 But besides the differences in schools and principles, there are some features that are common to all Ikebana arrangements and make it such a distinctive way of arranging flowers.